giorgiop94/digital-garden/_notes/Technology Is Not Values Neutral.md

+---
+title: Technology Is Not Values Neutral
+---
 ## Different (naive) views on [[technology]]
 Technology as **neutral** view: Common idea that technology simply increases capacity, but it does not affect values: you can use a hammer to build a house or hurt people.